baggins183/MyEmu/README.txt

 /////////////////////////////////////////////////////////////////////////////////////
 Currently have working syscall handlers, using "syscall user dispatch" (https://docs.kernel.org/admin-guide/syscall-user-dispatch.html)
 This registers a handler for when ps4 code executes syscall instruction, which the ps4 kernel is meant to handle.
-Then we basically enter a switch statement where we can have our own handler from each ps4 syscall number (see include/orbis/orbis_syscalls.h for the list of ps4 syscalls, which is like FreeBSD).
+Then we basically enter a switch statement where we can have our own handler for each ps4 syscall number (see include/orbis/orbis_syscalls.h for the list of ps4 syscalls, which is like FreeBSD).
 Syscall user dispatch needs to be toggled on/off when we "enter" or "leave" ps4 code.
 When turned "off", syscalls will pass directly to the linux kernel, which is what we want when making syscalls from our own code.